 Technology has made remote greenhouse temperature monitoring easy, efficient and cost-effective.
-James Langmayer, operations manager at Wood’s Greenhouse in New Jersey, knows this firsthand, because he upgraded from manual temperature monitoring, to auto-dialer systems, then to cloud-based monitoring.
+James Langmayer, operations manager at Wood’s Greenhouse in New Jersey, knows this firsthand.
+He upgraded from manual temperature monitoring to auto-dialer systems to cloud-based monitoring.

 Like many operators, he used to take a gamble and try his luck against Mother Nature.
 Then he came to work one cold morning to find the entire inventory of a greenhouse destroyed because of a heater malfunction.
 After that life lesson, he became a champion of remote monitoring systems.
 As he says, "If they save a greenhouse just once, they easily pay for themselves."

 Using an advanced system like Sensaphone's Sentinel, greenhouse managers can monitor temperatures and a range of other conditions across the entire operation, right from their smartphone or tablet.
 User-friendly cloud functionality lets you change settings, disable alarms and readjust temperature limits using an iPhone or Android app or a designated website.
 If access to an ethernet connection is a hassle, you can install the cellular version.

 Cloud-based remote monitoring systems also make it easy to calibrate temperature sensors.
 With auto dialers, you have to retrieve the temperature reading from the base unit, then run out to the greenhouse to make sure that the real temperature matches what the device is registering.
 If the numbers don’t match up, you have to repeat the process.
 With the app, you can calibrate the temperature right in the greenhouse and even from home.